ian-ludden/3d-geographs/README.md

 cd src
 make
 ```
 To then run all the local search experiments, comparing the 3D geo-graph against breadth-first search (BFS), call `./run_all_local_search.sh`.
-This will create output files `results/local_search_grid.out` and `results/local_search_bcc.out` with flip timing and status details.
+This will create output files `results/data_[bcc or grid].csv` and `results/partition_[bcc or grid]_K[value of K].out` with flip timing, status details, and final partitions.

 ### Analyze experimental results
-The `results/Experiments_Analysis.ipynb` Jupyter Notebook loads the experimental results from `results/data_ch.csv` and `results/data_bch.csv`, which are currently built manually from `results/local_search_[grid/bcc].out`.
-The notebook then generates plots for publication.
+The `results/Experiments_Analysis.ipynb` Jupyter Notebook loads the experimental results from `results/data_[bcc or grid].csv`.
+The notebook then generates plots and tables for publication.

+### Visualizing final partitions
+The following steps produce PNG files for each final partition and the individual zones.
+1. Run `generate_input/create_all_semicolon_versions.sh` to produce semicolon-separated versions of the honeycomb input files.
+2. From the `results` directory, run `python produce_povrays_of_partitions.py`.
+This creates a POV file for each partition and zone from the semicolon-separated honeycomb files (from Step 1) and the final partition CSV files (from "Run random local search" above).
+3. (Requires POV-Ray installation) Run `results/run_all_povray.sh` to invoke the POV-Ray engine for each POV file.
+This produces a PNG file from each POV and moves both to the `results/img/` directory.